Daniel-Andarge/Software-Design-and-Architecture-Specialization--University-of-Alberta/Course-2-Design-Patterns/Module-2-Behavioural-Design-Patterns/Assignments/Assignmet-2-Observer Pattern/README.md

 }
 ```

-This repository includes a Java example demonstrating the Observer design pattern.
 The code consists of three main components:

 - **Subject.java**: An interface defining methods for registering, removing, and notifying observers.
 - **Channel.java**: A class implementing the `Subject` interface, managing a list of observers, and providing methods for registration, removal, and notification.